 In light of changes to the regulatory provisions governing financial assurance obligations, and recognizing the degree of remedial work that had been completed at the involved sites, in 2013, the NJDEP authorized the Company to terminate the original Trust Agreement and create two separate Trust Agreements for the two remaining sites requiring remediation.
-As such, the original Trust was terminated and the funds were returned to the Company.
+As such, the original Trust was terminated, and the funds were returned to the Company.
 Thereafter, (in 2014) two separate "Remediation Trust Fund Agreements" were created; one funded at \$2.275 million, and the second funded at \$302 thousand.
-At December 31, 2018 and 2017, amounts in the two trust funds collectively totaled approximately \$1.9 million and \$2.0 million, respectively.
+In February 2019 one of the trusts was terminated.
+At December 31, 2019 the amount of the trust fund totaled approximately \$1.6 million.
+At December 31, 2018 amounts in the two trust funds collectively totaled approximately \$1.9 million.

-The Company reflected a provision of approximately \$1.6 million and \$1.7 million related to these environmental issues as of December 31, 2018 and 2017, respectively, included in other non-current liabilities in the statements of financial position.
-Amounts charged to profit and loss in 2018 and 2017 related to site remediation total \$120 thousand.
-Changes in provisions as of and for the years ended December 31, 2018 and 2017 follow:
+The Company reflected a provision of approximately \$1.6 million and \$1.9 million related to these environmental issues as of December 31, 2019 and 2018, respectively, included in other noncurrent liabilities in the statements of financial position.
+Amounts charged to profit and loss in 2019 and 2018 related to site remediation total \$81 thousand and \$120 thousand, respectively.
+Changes in provisions as of and for the years ended December 31, 2019 and 2018 follow:

-\$ thous \$ thousands
+\$ thousands

-2018 2017
+20 19 2018

-Balance, January 1 1,694 1,792
+Balance, January 1 1 1,603 1,694

-Current year expense 120 -
+Current year expense 361 12

-Payments (211) (98)
+Payments (402) (211)

-Balance, December 31 1,603 1,694
+Balance, December 31 ,562 1,603